-The HCS365 contains two transmitter configurations with separate serial numbers, encoder keys, discrimination values, counters, and seed values.
-This means that the HCS365 can be used as two independent encoders.
+The HCS370 contains two transmitter configurations with separate serial numbers, encoder keys, discrimination values, syncronization counters, and seed values.
 The code word is calculated using one of two possible encoder configurations.
 Most options for code word and modulation formats can be different from Encoder 1 and Encoder 2.
 However, LED and RF transmitter options have to be the same.
 The SHIFT input pin is used to select between the encoder configurations.
 A low on the SHIFT pin will select Encoder 1 and a high will select Encoder 2.